gjustoo/gjustoo/README.md

 # HI!

-- 🔭 I’m currently working as a Software Developer in Valencia, Spain
+-  I’m currently working as a Software Developer in Valencia, Spain
-- 👨🏻‍💻 Mainly using Java, Spring and Postgres.
-- 🌱 I’m currently learning Golang by building a compiler!
+-  I’m currently learning Golang by building an interpreter!

 #### 📫 How to reach me